 Hit hard by the January 2007 accident and following exodus of its customers, the Sea Launch company filed for bankruptcy protection on June 22, 2009.
 The company listed assets of up to $500 million against liabilities exceeding $1 billion.
 In its official press-release, Sea launch said it would continue operations as usual, while undergoing reorganization.

-Sea Launch then spent several years emerging from bankruptcy under ownership of RKK Energia in Russia and new headquarters in Bern, Switzerland.
-Missions from the ocean-based platform resumed in 2008, however after 10 successful launches, on Jan.
+Sea Launch then spent several years emerging from bankruptcy under the ownership of RKK Energia in Russia and in new headquarters in Bern, Switzerland.
+Missions from the ocean-based platform resumed in 2008, however, after 10 successful launches, on Jan.
 31, 2013, another Zenit plunged into the ocean shortly after liftoff from its floating platform.
-Smoke hardly cleared from the ill-fated launch, as reports surfaced in Russia that the leadership at RKK Energia had asked the government to take over the troubled Sea Launch venture.
-According to the Izvestiya daily, the head of RKK Energia Vitaly Lopota made an offer to this effect to Vice Prime-Minister Dmitry Rogozin during his visit to the company's campus in Korolev on Jan.
+Smoke had hardly cleared from the ill-fated launch that reports surfaced in Russia that the leadership at RKK Energia had asked the government to take over the troubled Sea Launch venture.
+According to the Izvestiya daily, the head of RKK Energia Vitaly Lopota had made an offer to this effect to Vice Prime-Minister Dmitry Rogozin during his visit to the company's campus in Korolev on Jan.
 15, 2013, i.e. even before the fateful accident.
 The Russian government was yet to respond, Izvestiya wrote on Feb.
 4, 2013.

 Apparently as a backup plan, Lopota also contemplated selling Sea Launch to foreign entities, naming China, Australia, US and Ukraine as interested parties.
 In particular, he described Lockheed Martin's Atlas rocket as a "perfect fit" for the Sea Launch platform.
 Lopota did not explain the rational behind Lockheed Martin's potential purchase of Sea Launch.
-In the past few years, the company withdrew from marketing Russian Proton rockets within the International Launch Services, ILS, venture, the main competitor to Sea Launch.
+In the pevious few years, the company had withdrawn from marketing Russian Proton rockets within the International Launch Services, ILS, venture, the main competitor to Sea Launch.

-Around the same time, Boeing, an original majority stake holder in Sea Launch, also abandoned the venture.
-Moreover, Boeing reportedly asked Sea Launch to pay off a nearly $500-million share out of $1.5 billion in its investments into the project since its inception.
-A Norwegian company that developed the Sea Launch platform returned the money, but RKK Energia and KB Yuzhnoe refused to pay, citing unwritten agreement with Boeing.
+Around the same time, Boeing, the original majority stake holder in Sea Launch, also abandoned the venture.
+Moreover, Boeing reportedly asked Sea Launch to pay off a nearly $500-million share out of $1.5 billion of its investments into the project since its inception.
+The Norwegian company that developed the Sea Launch platform returned the money, but RKK Energia and KB Yuzhnoe refused to pay, citing unwritten agreement with Boeing.